 Sacrifices in honour of the dead usually included water, wine, milk, blood, and ointments.
 The blood would be that of the sacrificial animals offered to the spirits of the dead.
 These animals were usually household animals such as cattle, sheep, pigs and so on.
 Human captives or slaves might also be used although a law put a stop to this around the first century BC.

 Feasts in honour of the dead consisted of a relatively simple meal laid out on the tomb for the Ghosts to consume, after which the food left over would be burnt in a fire.
 Extreme poverty might drive beggars to steal food from the tombs.
 Similarly a meal to be eaten by the living could be held in the tomb, I suppose in the company of their dead ancestors.
 What Gothic fun.

 Roman Funerary Poetry

 There is evidence of a significant quantity of Roman funerary poetry.
 An example is shared below of a famous funerary poem by the ancient Roman poet Catullus (Catullus 101).
-This also tells us how a funeral included gifts to the deceased and ended with the words “ave atque vale” – Hail and farewell
+Its structure is similar to other similar poems and funerary inscriptions.
+The poem tells us how a funeral included gifts to the deceased and ended with the words “ave atque vale” – Hail and farewell

 Multās per gentēs et multa per aequora vectus adveniō hās miserās, frāter, ad īnferiās, ut tē postrēmō dōnārem mūnere mortis et mūtam nequīquam alloquerer cinerem quandoquidem fortūna mihi tētē abstulit ipsum heu miser indignē frāter adēmpte mihī nunc tamen intereā haec, prīscō quae mōre parentum trādita sunt tristī mūnere ad īnferiās, accipe frāternō multum mānantia flētū.
 Atque in perpetuum, frāter, avē atque valē.